Engineering assessment centres: what to expect and tips for success

 - Presentations: some recruiters will give you the topic in advance so you have a chance to prepare (eg discussing a technical project you’ve previously been involved with).
 This is usually simply to test your presentation skills.
 Others will give you the topic on the day: this often relates to the employer’s business and may involve some fact finding or decision making before presenting your conclusions.
 Read our article on giving presentations at engineering assessment centres for more advice.

 - Tests: some employers re-run the same tests used to select candidates at the application stage to check whether you actually did them or enlisted the help of a friend.
 Numerical tests are particularly common for engineering candidates (head to our article on numerical tests for more help on this), but you may also be given other psychometric tests (eg verbal reasoning, personality and situational judgement tests) or technical tests to check that you understand the basic engineering principles of the area in which the employer works.
 You might also be asked to extract relevant details from a large amount of information and/or present this information effectively.
+Be prepared and practise all of the different tests with Assessment Day.

 Will there be any technical activities or a technical interview?